derfbwh/derfbwh.github.io/_posts/2015-02-02-writers-block.md

 I will write about my day, I will write about why cats are better than dogs.
 I will write about why dogs are better than cats, and I'll write about why both are significantly worse than hedgehogs.

 I will write about anything that, to be most plain, I feel like writing about.
-If you want to keep track with all my writing, definitely follow me on Twitter at [@bwhough](http://twitter.com/bwhough) - I'll definitely link out to pieces as they're published.
+If you want to keep track of all my writing, definitely follow me on Twitter at [@bwhough](http://twitter.com/bwhough) - I'll definitely link out to pieces as they're published.
 But if nobody reads them, that's ok, too.
 Because I'm a writer, and at some point, to be considered a writer, one must actually write.